Elissa Rhaïs: Literary career

 In 1919 Boumendil moved to Paris to pursue a literary career.
 The novelist and critic Louis Bertrand had written a letter of introduction for her to René Doumic, the editor of the Revue des Deux Mondes, who shortly after published five of her short stories.
 Subsequently, her first novel, Saada the Moroccan was published by Plon, a Parisian publishing house, using for the first time her pseudonym, Elissa Rhaïs.
 Saada the Moroccan was a bestseller, eventually running to twenty-six editions.
 From this time, Rhaïs began to present herself as a Muslim woman who had escaped from a harem, but how instrumental she was in this new persona's construction, or indeed whether she wrote the book and the others that followed at all, has been questioned.
 It has been suggested that her new identity was created as marketing ploy orchestrated by Louis Bertrand and René Doumic; alternatively that it was an invention of Rhaïs herself.

 From 1919 to 1930, numerous novels, novellas and short stories were published under Elissa Rhaïs' name, mostly romances that are set in an exotic north African settings featuring female heroines and Muslim culture in the period surrounding the First World War.
 Some of her work reflected current affairs: for example La riffaine (1929) was a novel set in the Rif War.
 They were translated into Norwegian, Finnish, Swedish and Russian.

 Rhaïs did establish a literary salon in Paris, which was frequented by writers such as Colette, Paul Morand, Jean Amrouche, as well as the actress Sarah Bernhardt.
 There, Rhaïs dressed in combinations of Berber and Muslim clothing, suggesting an exotic background which was popularised with a cultural fascination at the time for all things "Oriental".
 She spoke out against the emancipation of Arab women, noting in Turkey it had led to "widespread immorality".
 Her popularity in France waned from around 1930, which coincided with the death of her daughter and increasing criticism of the persona in Algeria.
 Rhaïs retired from public life.

 Later life

-During the 1930s, Rhaïs' as popularity waned and she returned to live in Blida and she died there on 18 August 1940.
+During the 1930s, Rhaïs' popularity waned and she returned to live in Blida.
+She died there on 18 August 1940.